tc39/ecmarkup/PUBLISHING.md

 stage: 3
 ```

-- If using the alternative copyright for a standard publication, `location` is also mandatory.
-For example:
+- You can also specify various boilerplate content (see the boilerplate/ directory)  For example:

 ```yaml
 title: ECMAScript® Language Specification